PTAssembler Documentation

 Note: Because this feature relies upon examining the distribution of the roll parameter, an underlying assumption is that all images should all have the same (or very similar) roll.
 Luckily, all images should have the same roll if they were taken using a tripod with a pan head or a panoramic/spherical head.
 If the images were taken hand held, then some degree of variability in the roll parameter is normal, and this feature will probably not work as described above (unless you have an extremely steady hand and are a very good judge of level!).
 So, if you didn't use a tripod when capturing your images, this feature may not work as well...or at all.

 Here is a more detailed explanation of this feature: There is usually a pattern to the way in which yaw, pitch and roll parameters are distributed in a project.
 Typically, if the pitch parameter has been incorrectly specified for the reference image, the roll parameter for each image is correlated with its yaw position.
 For example, if the pitch parameter has been set too low (i.e. a reference point is set too high), the roll parameters for images at the left of the image will be consistently less than the roll parameters for images at the right edge of the image.
-If you choose cylindrical output projection, this will also produce a "curved" horizon. the Auto-level feature will run the optimizer several times testing different pitch values for the reference image until it settles on a pitch value that removes (or almost completely removes) the correlation between roll and yaw for each image.
+If you choose cylindrical output projection, this will also produce a "curved" horizon.
+The Auto-level feature tests different pitch values for the reference image until it settles on a pitch value that removes (or removes as much as possible) the correlation between roll and yaw for each image.

 This feature analyzes the pitch for each image in a project and then calculates what adjustment to the roll parameter for all images would ensure the maximum usable vertical area.
 Usable vertical area is defined as area that is not empty due to a missing image, or region into which no input image can be mapped.
 Note that because this feature relies upon differences in the pitch parameter for each image to compute the appropriate roll adjustment, it will not work if all values for pitch are still at their default value of zero.
 Note that this feature performs the same operation as the the "correct roll" button on the preview viewer/editor screen.

-Shutdown.
-If the 'Shutdown computer after auto-optimizer finishes' box is checked, PTAssembler will attempt to shut down and poweroff the computer when Panorama Tools has finished processing.
-Note that this feature only works on some computers (many older, and a few new, computers can not shutdown from a software command).
+Shutdown checkbox.
+If the 'Shutdown computer after auto-optimizer finishes' box is checked, PTAssembler will attempt to shut down and poweroff the computer when the optimizer has finished processing.
+(This feature may not work on some older computers that lack the ability to be shutdown from a software command.)

 Step 5.
 Create Screen